Competition & Awards Jury

 the Ministry of the Environment

-This award is given to the work with the strongest message on environmental issues out of all the works selected for the competitions.
+This award is given to the work with the strongest message on environmental issues out of all the works selected for this year’s festival.

 J-WAVE